macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 9: March 23, 2021

+**Today's Progress**: #R10D9 Your favorite full stack dev (me) is looking for a new role and would appreciate your support!
+Remote preferred but I am willing to relocate to certain countries.
+Thank you in advance for any connections, advice, or opportunities you can offer. #OpenToWork #100DaysOfCode #javascript #React #Redux #microverseinc

+**Thoughts:** Codewars Rank 388 Goal: Get a dev job

 ## Day 8: March 22, 2021

 **Today's Progress**: #R10D8 Played with Leaflet today.
 It is a very easy JS library to add maps to your app.
 Also it supports layers from many sources, like openstreetmap, googlemaps and more. #100DaysOfCode #javascript #React #Redux #microverseinc